Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-As a result, we want to have clear and structured strategies to implement at a small and big scale.
-We aim to increase communities’ participation in waste segregation, increase the amount of materials that are recycled and generate a positive impact on the environment and the communities around the collector centers and the recycling facilities.
+As a result, we aim to have clear and structured strategies that can be implemented at both small and large scales.
+We strive to increase community participation in waste segregation, increase the amount of materials that are recycled, and generate a positive impact on the environment and the surrounding communities near collection centers and recycling facilities.

-A further goal is to make an MVPs to test the different ideas and alternatives that could improve the systems.
+A further goal is to create an MVP to test different ideas and alternatives that could improve the system.

 Desired Impact

-As a desired impact we want to have more members of small communities that benefit from their waste segregation.
-We want them to understand the financial, social, and environmental benefits that they can create with every piece of trash that does not end in the landfill.
-This without affecting the workers on the waste sector.
+As a desired impact, we aim to increase the number of small community members who benefit from waste segregation.
+We want them to understand the financial, social, and environmental benefits that they can create by diverting every piece of trash from the landfill.
+This without affecting the workers in the waste sector.

 Relevant considerations for the challenge/theme: